Princess Charlotte Steals the Show at Commonwealth Games With Prince William and Kate Middleton - E! Online

 During the outing, the family watched several sporting events, including swimming and hockey, and visited the SportsAid House, where they spoke with athletes.
 Kate has been patron of the nonprofit—which supports young athletes through awards, scholarships and personal development opportunities—since 2013.

 This marked the first time William and Kate have brought Charlotte along for a solo royal engagement (she's often joined by her brothers Prince George, 9, and Prince Louis, 4).
 And it seemed to align with her interests.
-Just like her parents, Charlotte has proven to be a sports fan (did you see her video message wishing the soccer team the Lionesses good luck ahead of their EURO 2022 win)?
+Just like her parents, Charlotte has proven to be a sports fan (did you see her video message wishing the soccer team the Lionesses good luck ahead of their EURO 2022 win?)

 To see photos of her attending the Commonwealth Games, keep scrolling.